 - **## Featured Image Prompt for Blog Post:**

-- (Generate a descriptive prompt for an image generation AI, relevant to the lesson topic, e.g., "Warm, friendly illustration of diverse adults chatting comfortably around a table with coffee, soft lighting, hint of Japanese cultural elements, conveying connection and language learning.")
+- (Generate a descriptive prompt for an image generation AI, relevant to the lesson topic, e.g., "Warm, friendly illustration of diverse adults actively engaged in a discussion around a table, using gestures, speech bubbles visible with simple English phrases, conveying B1 level communication and connection.")

 ---